International-Data-Spaces-Association/idsa/README.md

 | [IDS Reference Testbed](https://github.com/International-Data-Spaces-Association/IDS-testbed) | [Creating an Issue](https://github.com/International-Data-Spaces-Association/IDS-testbed/issues/new)| [Contribution Guidelines](https://github.com/International-Data-Spaces-Association/IDS-testbed/blob/master/CONTRIBUTING.md)

 ## Management of IDSA Releases <a name="Management-of-Releases-&-License"></a>
-The [IDS-RAM](https://github.com/International-Data-Spaces-Association/IDS-RAM_4_0) and specifications on [IDS-G](https://github.com/International-Data-Spaces-Association/IDS-G) are governed and managed by the IDSA and its members, through the bodies of the association.
+The repositories, documents and specifications here are governed and managed by the IDSA and its members through the bodies of the association.
 The main bodies are the IDSA Working Groups.
-Details on the management of IDSA releases are described in the [IDS-G Handbook](https://github.com/International-Data-Spaces-Association/IDS-G/blob/main/Handbook/README.md).
+Details on the management of IDSA releases are described in the [Organizational Handbook](https://github.com/International-Data-Spaces-Association/members-area/tree/main/OrganizationalHandbook).

 Please be also aware of our [Code of Conduct](/CODE_OF_CONDUCT.md).